 Guideline for creating RESTful APIs at Acuris, in order to drive consistency between our APIs.

-.
+GET /companies and PUT /companies not GET /getCompanies/companies not /company.
 It avoids confusion about whether we’re talking about a single resource or a collection and more directly maps to how it might be written in code. e.g.

 GET /companies -> companies